 Tasmanian jazz guitarist, performer and composer Harry Edwards plays with several Hobart based jazz bands.
-This includes original compositions ensemble the Harry Edwards Trio, gypsy jazz trio-quintet Django’s Tiger, modern jazz double bass and guitar duo Isaac & Harry, soul and ballads duo Ani & Harry, and Sinatra-era ensemble the Jane Morris Trio.
+This includes original compositions ensemble the Harry Edwards Trio/Quartet, gypsy jazz trio-quintet Django’s Tiger, modern jazz double bass and guitar duo Isaac & Harry, soul and ballads duo Ani & Harry, and Sinatra-era ensemble the Jane Morris Trio.

 These bands perform regularly throughout the state and mainland Australia.
 Harry has performed at numerous jazz festivals including OzManouche, Devonport Jazz Festival, Clarence Jazz Festival, and Hot August Jazz Festival.
 He is also a regular entertainer at local hobart venues and events such as MONA, Dark MoFo, and the Taste of Tasmania.